 Board-readable evidence files

+- Brazilian execution.
 Operational proof is generated in Brazil through supplier activity, logistics flows, environmental controls, traceability records and field-level documentation.

+- Evidence structuring.
 Documents are reviewed for completeness, readability, chain-of-custody logic, buyer relevance and commercial defensibility.

 Buyer pressure